dzilbermanvmw/PKS-Ninja/LabGuides/PKSIntroMonitoring-MO7212/readme.md

 # PKS Intro to PKS Monitoring & Operations

-### 1.1 Configure Wavefront & vRLI in Enterprise PKS
+### 1.1 Configure Wavefront & vRLI monitoring in Enterprise PKS

 The steps in this lab access a wavefront instance that is only accessible to VMware emlployees, including accessing a pre-built PKS Dashboard.
 If you are not a VMware employee, you can follow along using your own wavefront account, but some steps may be different.